Britain Cracks Up

 - August 09, 2011

-Prophecy has never been an exact science, but Nick Cohen’s gormless observation in Sunday’s Observer ‘No riots in Britain.
-Just quiet, ever-deeper anxiety’ must go down as one of the more spectacularly ill-timed examples of mainstream media punditry in recent years.
+Prophecy is never an exact science, but Nick Cohen’s observation in Sunday’s Observer ‘No riots in Britain.
+Just quiet, ever-deeper anxiety’ must go down as one of the more spectacularly ill-timed examples of media punditry in recent years.

 The same interpretations were placed on the Brixton and Toxteth riots in the 80s, and we should be as wary of them now as many were then.
 It is too early to get a clear explanation for what has happened these last few days, but the speed with which the disturbances have spread up and down the country clearly suggests a wider social and political context that goes beyond the police shooting of Mark Duggan.